photoprism/photoprism/CODE_OF_CONDUCT.md

 # PhotoPrism® Code of Conduct

-By using the software and services we provide, you agree to our [Terms of Service](https://photoprism.app/terms), including our [Privacy Policy](https://photoprism.app/privacy) and the following Code of Conduct.
-It explains the "dos and don’ts" when interacting with other community members.
+**By using the software and services we provide, you agree to our [Terms of Service](https://photoprism.app/terms), including our [Privacy Policy](https://photoprism.app/privacy) and the following Code of Conduct.
+It explains the "dos and don’ts" when interacting with other community members.**

-*Last Updated: April 27, 2022*
+*Last Updated: May 10, 2022*

 ## Rules